galatedgi/AsafHadadDBServer/README.md

-The server was created by Gal Atedgi.
+The application was created by Gal Atedgi.
 The application is a database server in Java.
 The server manages and updates the queues at the barbershop.
 URL to the barbershop website: http://asafhadadbarbershop.com